2025–26 Arsenal F.C. season: August

 Arsenal began the Premier League season with a 0–1 away win against rivals Manchester United at Old Trafford.
 Riccardo Calafiori scored the match's only goal with a close-range header, converting Declan Rice's inswinging corner after United goalkeeper Altay Bayindir failed to deal with it.
 This result extended Arsenal's unbeaten run against Manchester United in the Premier League to six games, the last defeat coming on 4 September 2022.

 On 23 August 2025, Arsenal secured their first home victory of the season, defeating newly promoted Leeds United 5–0 at the Emirates Stadium.

 Jurrien Timber scored twice, both from corner situations, and also provided an assist for Saka, who finished with a strike from his weaker foot.
 In the second half, summer signing Gyökeres scored his first goal for the club, making a brilliant solo run past multiple Leeds defenders before slotting home a through ball from Calafiori into the near bottom corner.
-The game saw Max Dowman make his Premier League debut, coming on as a substitute for Arsenal in the 64th minute of their match, becoming the second youngest player in the league's history at 15 years and 235 days, behind only fellow teammate Nwaneri.
+The game saw Max Dowman make his Premier League debut, coming on as a substitute for Arsenal in the 64th minute of their match, becoming the second youngest player in the league's history at 15 years and 235 days, behind only teammate Nwaneri.
 He won a penalty for his team in the third minute of stoppage time, with Gyokeres converting it for his brace.

 Arsenal suffered their first defeat of the season, losing 0–1 to Liverpool at Anfield on 31 August.
 With an injury-hit squad, Mikel Arteta started Merino and Madueke as replacements for the unavailable Ødegaard and Saka.

 Arsenal suffered an early setback four minutes into the match, with Saliba leaving the field due to injury and being replaced by summer signing Mosquera.
 Both sides struggled to create chances until Dominik Szoboszlai scored a 30-yard free-kick in the final ten minutes.
 The result ended Arsenal's 22-game unbeaten streak against Top Six opposition, a run that had begun on 2 May 2023.

 Arsenal had an injury-hit August, with Havertz, Saka, Ødegaard, and Saliba all sustaining injuries during these matches, sidelining them for weeks or, in some cases, months.